mpetroff/pannellum/doc/json-config-parameters.md

 ### `vOffset`

 Sets the vertical offset of the center of the equirectangular image from the horizon, in degrees.
 Defaults to `0`.
-This is used if `vaov` is not zero and the equirectangular image is not cropped symmetrically.
+This is used if `vaov` is less than `180` and the equirectangular image is not cropped symmetrically.

 ### `ignoreGPanoXMP`